 Job market in New Zealand

-New Zealand has become a popular country for expats to immigrate to, which means there is stiff competition for the limited available jobs.
+New Zealand has become a popular country for expats to immigrate to, which means there is stiff competition for the limited jobs available.
 The biggest issue foreigners may face will be meeting the stringent immigration requirements.
-Those with specialised qualifications and who are proficient in English will be most successful.
+Those with specialised qualifications and are proficient in English will be most successful.

 While the country is known for its agricultural output, other large industries in New Zealand include tourism, manufacturing and finance.